zainab-yekta/book-library-dashboard/README.md

 Admins can:

 * View all books (including user-submitted)
+* Add books and publish it as public
 * Manage global visibility (public/private)
+* Edit/delete public books
 * Track user-submitted books with metadata

 ##  Tech Stack Used